KJeynesCupper/mobileRNA/README.md

 # Sample names and total number of reads, in the same order.
 sample_names <- c("<treatment_1>", "<treatment_2>", "<control_1>","<control_2>")

-# sRNA cluster loci annotation file
-clusters <- utils::read.table(file = "./data/reference/ClustersInfo.txt",
-header = TRUE, sep = "\t", stringsAsFactors = TRUE,comment.char="")

-sRNA_data <- RNAimport(loci = loci_info,
+sRNA_data <- mobileRNA::RNAimport(directory = results_dir,
-                       directory = results_dir,
                                   samples = sample_names)

 ```

 #### Step 2: Calculate the consensus of each sRNA cluster
-Each sample in the analysis has determined the class of each
+For a given sRNA cluster, each replicate has determined the class (20-24nt) based
-dicer-derived sRNA cluster based on the most abundant small RNA size in the
+on the most abundant small RNA size.
+Replicates within the same condition are
-sample.
-It is expected that replicates within the same condition will define the
+expected to class a given sRNA similarly.

-same cluster as the same class.
-The `RNAconsensus()` function is used to define
+The `RNAconsensus()` function is used to define the class of a sRNA cluster
-the class of a sRNA cluster based on the consensus across specific replicates.
+based on the consensus across specific replicates.
+To identify forigen mobile

-To identify potentially mobile sRNA moving from genotype A to B in a heterograft,
-in comparison to a B-genotype self-graft, it is recommended to base
-the consensus call on the heterograft samples.
+sRNAs, it is recommended to base the consensus call on the heterograft samples.
 This will ensure that the
 sRNA class is more accurately defined by the genotype it originates from.

 Below, replicates "treatment_1" and "treatment_2" represent two heterograft